rewardenv/reward/README.md

 ## Acknowledgement

-Reward was inspired by Warden and most if it's functionality are reused/rewritten so HUGE thanks to David Alger and all the contributors for creating Warden which is the predecessor of this project.
+Reward was inspired by Warden and most of its functionalities are reused/rewritten in Reward, so HUGE thanks to David Alger and all the contributors for creating it.
 <!-- include_open_stop -->

 * [David Alger's Github](https://github.com/davidalger)
 * [Warden's homepage](https://warden.dev)
+* All images used for the logo are copyright to their respective owners.